www-gem words

 Indeed, it is ergonomic, even saves your wrist from micro-movements thanks to an ortholinear design, and let you customize all your keys the way you want.
 With only 42 keys by default, you chose where you want them to be and to compensate for the lack of keys you build your own layers (more on that in the second part of this post).
 Everything sounded like a dream comes true but the journey was not over yet.

-Indeed, ~$250 or ~$280 respectively for a wired/wireless pre-built corne was way too much to my liking and, if after 3 years I’ve acquired some technical knowledge on mechanical keyboards, I was still not familiar enough with everything you would have to take into consideration to build your own corne and
+Indeed, ~$250 or ~$280 respectively for a wired/wireless pre-built corne was way too much to my liking and, if after 3 years I’ve acquired some technical knowledge on mechanical keyboards, I was still not familiar enough with everything needed to be taken into consideration to build my own corne.

 After few more weeks, I was able to fill all the gaps and figured out what I would like to build and what I would need for that.